-General guidance on quantifying uncertainties in emission estimates is given in Chapter 5, 'Uncertainties', of the Guidebook (EPA, 2013c).
+General guidance on quantifying uncertainties in emission estimates is given in Chapter 5, 'Uncertainties', of the Guidebook (EMEP/EEA, 2019).
 In the following sections, the results of some previous studies of uncertainties in emission estimates from agricultural sources are reported.

-Emission factor uncertainties
+4.5.1 Emission factor uncertainties

-Uncertainties with regard to NH3 EFs vary considerably.
-A study in the United Kingdom (Webb and Misselbrook, 2004), in which a distribution was attached to each of the model inputs (activity or EF data), based on the distribution of raw data (or if no or only single estimates existed, on expert assumptions) indicated an uncertainty range from $\pm 14$ %, for the EF for slurry spreading, to $\pm 136$ %, for beef cattle grazing.
+Uncertainties with regard to NH_3 EFs vary considerably.
+A study in the United Kingdom (Webb and Misselbrook, 2004), in which a distribution was attached to each of the model inputs (activity or EF data), based on the distribution of raw data (or if no or only single estimates existed, on expert assumptions) indicated an uncertainty range from ± 14 %, for the EF for slurry application, to ± 136 %, for beef cattle grazing.
 In general, EFs for the larger sources tended to be based on a greater number of measurements than those for smaller sources and, as a consequence, tended to be more certain.
 The exceptions were the EFs for buildings in which livestock were housed on straw and grazing EFs for beef cattle and sheep.
 The uncertainties related to the partial EFs have yet to be discussed.
-The overall uncertainty for the United Kingdom NH3 emissions inventory, as calculated using a Tier 3 approach, was $\pm 17$ % (van Gijlswijk et al., 2004).
+The overall uncertainty for the United Kingdom NH_3 emissions inventory, as calculated using a Tier 3 approach, was ± 21 % (Webb and Misselbrook, 2004), while that for the Netherlands, also calculated using a Tier 3 approach, was ± 25 % (Wever et al., 2018, cited in Bruggen et al., 2018).